pramnora/bash/language/search/grep/01/README.md

 Eg.

-> grep Finance phonebook.csv
+> grep NatWest phonebook.csv

+Result:

+> Nat West, 0800 200 400, Bank

 ...but, it can be used to search to find words inside of any other file format, too:

 > grep Finance phonebook.txt
+> grep Finance phonebook.json
+> grep Finance phonebook.toml
+> grep Finance phonebook.yml

 ## EXAMPLES

 ### Example 1

+A real world example usage might be...

+I've created a simple [phone-numbers.csv] file;
+I keep on adding more and more data to this phone numbers list
+so that it, slowly, grows over time...;
+to become a list of over 200+ names/phone numbers/categories.

+Rather than attempt to scroll down through the full list...;
+just to find the information I need;
+I call to the rescue: grep;
+which will do the 'relevant' searching for me;
+casting out lines don't match my chosen search criteria.

+> Name,Number,Category
+> Emergency,999,Help
+> Nat West,0800 200 400,Bank
+> Humpty Dumpty,1111 222 3333,Friend
+> Jane Doe,4444 5555 6666,Family

+The search query command goes as follows:

+> grep "Jane" phone-numbers.csv

+...output result...

+> **Jane** Doe,4444 5555 6666,Family

+### Example 2

-A real world example usage might be, I might have typed in a bash script command say whole days/weeks/months ago...;
+I might have typed in a bash script command say whole days/weeks/months ago...;
 but, most unfortunately, I've now completely forgotten what was the exact command format I did previously use...?
 Therefore, I now wish to go and looking through command list **history**...; which can be very long, indeed...;
 rather than keep on scrolling endlessly *upwards and upwards*...???